mariiaromaniuk/My-Cracking-the-Coding-Interview-JS-Solutions/README.md

-## My 'Cracking the Coding Interview' Solutions written in JavaScript
+## My Solutions for 'Cracking the Coding Interview' written in JavaScript

 - This repository contains my JavaScript solutions on questions listed in the book [Cracking the Coding Interview](https://www.amazon.com/Cracking-Coding-Interview-Programming-Questions/dp/0984782850) by Gayle Laakmann McDowell.